islandoftex/arara/website/content/manual/Methods.md

 From version 6.0 on, there are three reserved namespaces within a session.
 They are described as follows:

-- `environment` This namespace is quite intuitive: arara will store the current state of the systems environment variables in its session.
+- `environment`: This namespace is quite intuitive: arara will store the current state of the systems environment variables in its session.
 You may alter these values in the session storage but they will not be written back to the system configuration.
 To access an environment variable, you can use its usual name